abhaykrgupta/Auto-Apply-Job/README.md

 <br/>

-### LinkedIn Easy Apply Chrome Extension
+### LinkedIn Easy Apply Chrome Extension (Copilot)
-A browser extension that detects LinkedIn's Easy Apply modal and auto-fills your details — phone, location, work authorization, visa status.
-Set your profile once in the extension.
-Every Easy Apply form is handled automatically from that point forward.
+A browser extension that detects LinkedIn's Easy Apply modal and auto-fills your details.
+It also injects a **Match Score UI** directly on LinkedIn and Greenhouse pages, so you know if a job is worth applying for before you even click.

 ---